Project

 remove ntpdate_sync_once.sh, ntpd -g suffices

-Added by Dmitriy K about 8 years ago.
-Updated about 8 years ago.
+Added by Dmitriy K over 8 years ago.
+Updated over 8 years ago.

 Status: